Alex-Park-CS/W-Clinics-Web-App/README.md

 * Google API for icons "https://fonts.googleapis.com/css2?family=Material+Symbols+Outlined:opsz,wght,FILL,GRAD@20..48,100..700,0..1,-50..200"

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
+To run the W-Clinics web app locally, follow these steps:
+1. Clone the repository.
+2. Open the desired HTML file in a web browser.
-* When user lands on the landing page, they are greeted with a login button.
+3. When users land on the landing page, they are greeted with a login button.
 Press the login button.
-* Type in your email and name, and press Enter.
+4. Type in your email and name, and press Enter.
-* When you log in, you will see a hero asking you to update "my profile".
+5. After logging in, you will see a hero asking you to update "my profile".
 Update your profile.
-* Done!
+6. Done!
 Enjoy your time with the app!

 ## 5. Known Bugs and Limitations
 Here are some known bugs/limitations: